hggerdd/rocrail_remote_controller/firmware/README_DEVELOPMENT.md

 - Robust error handling and automatic recovery
 - Advanced WiFi management with interface reset and graceful recovery from internal errors

-Focus development on `rocrail_controller.py` for control logic and `lib/neopixel_controller.py` for status visualization.
+Focus development on `lib/protocol/rocrail_protocol.py` for communication logic, `lib/core/controller_state.py` for state management, and `rocrail_controller.py` for system orchestration.

 ## Development Planning
 See `TASKS.md` for comprehensive task list, priorities, and development roadmap.
 Tasks are categorized by urgency (Critical/Medium/Low) with effort estimates and dependencies tracked.